Man jailed for murder of four soldiers in IRA bomb blast has his conviction quashed

 Despite contending that RUC officers subjected him to degrading and inhuman treatment in custody to obtain the alleged confessions, an initial appeal against conviction was unsuccessful.

-Now aged in his 70s, Thompson mounted a new bid to clear his name.
-The Criminal Case Review Commission (CCRC) referred Thompson’s case for fresh judicial consideration.

-The CCRC cited "compelling evidence'' which called into question the credibility of a senior RUC detective who questioned Thompson during his arrest.
+Now aged in his 70s, Mr Thompson mounted a new bid to clear his name.
+The Criminal Case Review Commission (CCRC) referred his case for fresh judicial consideration, citing “compelling evidence” which called into question the credibility of a senior RUC detective.

 At his appeal hearing, defence counsel Frank O'Donoghue KC told Lady Justice Dame Siobhan Keegan, sitting with Lord Justice Treacy and Mr Justice Fowler, that Mr Thompson was wrongly convicted on the basis of his alleged confession to an “irredeemably tainted” senior detective.